 Students who chose to study abroad in their final semester will likely have to defer their degree date, particularly if they will be applying credit from the study abroad program to their degree requirements.
-Because of the additional time it takes to receive a program transcript and process the study abroad credit, the degree date will often need to be deferred to Summer or, in rare cases, Fall.
+Because of the additional time it takes to receive a program transcript and process the study abroad credit, the degree date will be deferred until Summer or, in rare cases, Fall.

 May I apply for in a program not on the approved list of programs abroad?

 Participation in an alternative program requires submission of a Petition, stating a compelling academic reason that precludes participation in a regularly offered program.

 What is Study Abroad 101?

 Study Abroad 101 is required for all students studying abroad on summer, semester, or academic year Washington University approved programs, including alternative programs approved by petition.
 Remember to complete all Pre-Departure Requirements.

 Do I need to purchase my program's required health insurance and the GeoBlue insurance?

 Can students with special needs study abroad?

 Some Washington University programs are able to provide accommodation for special needs.
 Please contact Overseas Programs to discuss your particular need and to identify suitable programs.
 If no Washington University program is suitable, an acceptable alternative may be identified.
 Learn more about Identity and Diversity.